racket/rhombus/design/naming/namespace.md

 Mutual Dependencies
 -------------------

-A namespace can accomodate certain forms of mutual dependency.
+A namespace can accommodate certain forms of mutual dependency.
 For example, this works:

 ```